IBPhilippov/basketball_results_prediction/README.md

 {"results":[-0.8319412738342693,3.353236690777813]}
 ```

 10. If needed, you can connect to MLFlow (port 5000).
-Here you can see tracked experiments (1 ongoing by default named _basketball_), current prod model in model registry and results of model monitoring reports by Evidently (that are stored in experiment called _Model evaluation with Evidently_ (the idea to use MLFlow to monitor model performace and data drift taken from [Documentation by Evidently](https://docs.evidentlyai.com/integrations/evidently-and-mlflow).
+Here you can see tracked experiments (1 ongoing by default named _basketball_), current prod model in model registry and results of model monitoring reports by Evidently (that are stored in experiment called _Model evaluation with Evidently_ (the idea to use MLFlow to monitor model performance and data drift taken from [Documentation by Evidently](https://docs.evidentlyai.com/integrations/evidently-and-mlflow).
 The latter will be created after some data will be sent to the deployment module (see previous (9) point).
 11. If you need to automatically delete all GCP resources created by the project running, run
     ```sudo docker run terraform:Dockerfile destroy -var-file varfile.tfvars -auto-approve```